 We provide a full range of educational and pastoral support to all and our children with SEN make very good progress.
 The information here is general; each child is an individual and will receive unique provision and resources where necessary.
-If you would like further information, please contact our SENCO by email: or phone on 0191 2739383.
+If you would like further information, please contact Jenny Consterdine (SENCO) by email: firstname.lastname@example.org or phone on 0191 2739383.

 There are a number of reasons why a child may be identified as having SEN: